 These examples have been automatically selected and may contain sensitive content.
 Read more…

 What lessons will you teach your daughter about values and money?
 Times, Sunday Times (2016)The old teach us more about what it is to be human.
 Times, Sunday Times (2016)He taught himself about websites and as a result found a job at a fishing shop.
 Times, Sunday Times (2016)Rowing was his sport and at secondary school he worked with a coach who improved his technique and taught him about life.
 Times, Sunday Times (2017)Teach them about cognitive bias.
 Times, Sunday Times (2016)My grandmother, who taught me about courage, hard work and big dreams.
 Times, Sunday Times (2016)They will know about it only if they've gone online and looked at websites, or been taught about it.
 Times, Sunday Times (2017)He is also teaching her to paint.
 The Sun (2011)Yet teachers often lack the training to teach these subjects.
 Times, Sunday Times (2013)Should we teach facts or learning skills?
 Times, Sunday Times (2014)What rational teacher wants to teach a complex subject when they can teach exam criteria instead?
 Times, Sunday Times (2016)He had to learn to teach mere mortals.
 Times, Sunday Times (2010)This means that all pupils should be taught by subject specialists.
 Times, Sunday Times (2014)What did that teach you about yourself?
 Times, Sunday Times (2008)The problem is that very few teachers are qualified to teach the subject.
 Times, Sunday Times (2008)She wants the subject to be taught in a more measured way.
 Times, Sunday Times (2008)My business is to teach the subject so well that no one can take the job away from me.
 The American Nation: A History of the United States to 1877 (1995)The report found that many teachers were not confident in teaching the subject and had little opportunity to improve their knowledge.
 Times, Sunday Times (2008)You can put your ideas across in a clear and convincing way and you will discover a gift for learning and teaching.
-The Sun (2010)Also he did bed quite a few he painted or taught as students at the Slade.
-Times, Sunday Times (2012)Everything they have been taught they learnt here but they haven't been taught very much.
+The Sun (2010)Everything they have been taught they learnt here but they haven't been taught very much.
 Times, Sunday Times (2014)He came from a family of painters and decorators, and was taught how to paint in lettering by his father.
 Times, Sunday Times (2007)You're either learning or teaching.
 Times, Sunday Times (2014)The plaintiff was the only female to teach in the School of Theology.
 Christianity Today (2000)His father, who taught him to paint, was a fishmonger.
 Times, Sunday Times (2009)

 Trends of 'teach'